 Chances are, they probably know your dog’s skin and coat better than your veterinarian.

-Parabens, phthalates, and other harsh chemicals may not affect your dog’s skin right away, but they are sure to take a toll over time.
+Parabens, phthalates, and other harsh chemicals may not affect your dog’s skin immediately, but they will take a toll over time.

 Spending a few dollars extra on a high-quality shampoo with natural, soothing ingredients is a much better choice.